aws-samples/eks-blueprints-for-proton/README.md

 ![proton_registry](images/proton_registry.png)

-For Terraform to be able to deploy (or "vend") EKS clusters, it needs to assume a proper IAM role.
-In addition, since for our solution we will use Terraform open source, we also need an S3 bucket to save the Terraform state.
-To do this please follow the instructions [at this page](./scripts/README.md).

-Retrieve the role ARN and the S3 bucket name from the output of the IaC above and update the [env-config.json](./env_config.json) file in your GitHub repository.
-Make sure to update the `region` parameter to the region you are using.

-> Remember to commit and push these changes to your GitHub repository now
+- Create s3 bucket for terraform state.

+- Create CodeBuild provisioning role
+    - To create a new role with CodeBuild permissions:
+        [Review the permissions documentation](https://docs.aws.amazon.com/proton/latest/userguide/ag-env-codebuild-provisioning-role-creation.html) to determine what permissions you need.
+    - Go to the IAM console  to create your role with the necessary permissions, this role must trust CodeBuild.

-Create an IAM user that you will be using to represent the developer persona (i.e. the person that will request the cluster).
+- Create an IAM user that you will be using to represent the developer persona (i.e. the person that will request the cluster).
 Call it `protondev` and attach the AWS managed `AWSProtonDeveloperAccess` policy.

 This user needs a bit more power in addition to the managed `AWSProtonDeveloperAccess` IAM policy: because, in Proton, a developer with the standard `AWSProtonDeveloperAccess` is not allowed to deploy an environment, you need to add the ability to `CreateEnvironment`, `UpdateEnvironment`, `DeleteEnvironment` as well as to `PassRole` (to the Proton service).
 In addition, to use the `aws eks update-kubeconfig` command to create the `config` file that kubectl will use, the `protondev` must be able to `DescribeCluster`.
 Lastly, for convenience if you want to use the Cloud Shell with the `protondev` user, that policy must be allowed explicitly.